 Ready to let the car go.
-After it has stopped
+After it has stopped moving, they measured how far it traveled. |

-The groups conducted different experiments.
-Two groups explored the amount of friction created by different floor surfaces.
+by different floor surfaces.
 They released toy cars from the top of ramps and then measured how far the toy car traveled on concrete, a mat, and a carpet.
 They did several trials and averaged their results.
 They created a bar graph of their results, and discussed whether their results supported their hypothesis, and what experiment they could do next to further explore friction.

 Two other groups explored cohesion by using a plastic pipette to see how many drops of different liquids they could fit on a Tanzanian coin.
 They were very surprised that a coin could hold so many drops of water.

-vinegar and oil that could fit on a coin.
+Pupils counted the number of drops of water, vinegar and oil that could fit on a coin. |

 Other groups measured reaction times by seeing how quickly volunteers caught a dropped ruler.
 Two groups compared average results for boys and girls in Standard 6, and two groups also compared reaction times of teachers to pupils in Standard 6.
 They were very good at making sure that every volunteer's hands were the same distance apart and that they dropped the ruler from the same point each time so that their results were accurate!